-

 What if I have an AZ CDL and get a traffic ticket?

-First, make sure you notify your employer within 30 days of receiving the citation.
-Also notify the AZ MVD, if you received the ticket in another state.
+First, be sure to let your employer know within 30 days of being convicted of a traffic violation..
+Also notify the AZ MVD, if you are convicted in another state.
+This does not apply to violations for parking.

 Second, understand that, except for not being able to enroll in a Defensive Driving Program course, your options to plead guilty or not guilty don’t vary much from drivers with regular passenger vehicle licenses; however, if you’re convicted, you do face stiffer penalties than they do for many violations.